awsdocs/aws-codepipeline-user-guide/doc_source/actions-invoke-lambda-function.md

 Creating and running Lambda functions might result in charges to your AWS account\.
 For more information, see [Pricing](http://aws.amazon.com/lambda/pricing/)\.

 Here are some ways Lambda functions can be used in pipelines:
-+ To roll out changes to your environment by applying or updating an AWS CloudFormation template\.
 + To create resources on demand in one stage of a pipeline using AWS CloudFormation and delete them in another stage\.
 + To deploy application versions with zero downtime in AWS Elastic Beanstalk with a Lambda function that swaps CNAME values\.
 + To deploy to Amazon ECS Docker instances\.